allebone/help.omni.af.mil/docs/PEX/Training.md

 D.  Apply a new template you select to ALL BOIs from the selected BOIs forward providing there are no completed BOIs that wil be affected by the change.

-NOTE: Moving a BOI may break prerequisite links – PEX will warn you before it does this.
+!!!
+NOTE Moving a BOI may break prerequisite links – PEX will warn you before it does this.

 Review a Training Folder